Percona-Lab/pmm-submodules/README.md

 # PMM Submodules

-You can create feature build for PMM in this repo.
+This repository serves the purpose of creating and updating the feature build for PMM Server and PMM Client.

-## How to create feature build
+## How to create a feature build

-if you use the same branch name in all repos then you can run:
+If you use the same branch name in all repos then you can run:
 ```console
 make create <you branch name>
 ```
 Branches with "you branch name" will be used for all repos or default branch if the branch with this name isn't found in repo.

-## Q&A
+## FAQ
 ### What if I need custom branch names for some repos?

 You can edit ci.yml by hand.
 For example: